HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Introduction

 We extensively benchmark \sysname on both server and desktop-grade GPUs, demonstrating superior results over SOTA methods.
 Our contributions include:

 \newlist{myitemize}{itemize}{5} \setlist[myitemize,1]{label=\textbullet,leftmargin=5mm} \setlist[myitemize,2]{label=$\rightarrow$,leftmargin=1em} \setlist[myitemize,3]{label=$\diamond$}

-\begin{myitemize} \item We identify a dual hierarchical structure in MMDiT DMs: an inter-block hierarchy (earlier blocks establish semantics, later blocks handle refinements) and an intra-block hierarchy (varying importance patterns of subcomponents within each MMDiT block). \item \sysname establishes a comprehensive, position-aware pruning and distillation framework for large-scale DMs, for the first time, by combining HPP, PWP, and SGDistill with INT4 quantisation that achieves 77.5-80.4\% memory reduction with minimal quality loss (3.2-4.8\% ours vs. 15.3-41.2\% degradation for prior works). \item Through an extensive user study with 85 participants, we demonstrate that \sysname significantly outperforms all the baselines: KOALA and BK-SDM shows a substantial 44.0-52.2\% user-perceived quality degradation, a SOTA small-scale DM (SANA-Sprint-1.6B) show a 11.1-14.2\% drop.
-In contrast \sysname shows a mere 4.8-5.3\% degradation (Fig.~\ref{fig:teaser}). \end{myitemize}
+\begin{myitemize} \item We identify a dual hierarchical structure in MMDiT DMs: an inter-block hierarchy (earlier blocks establish semantics, later blocks handle refinements) and an intra-block hierarchy (varying importance patterns of subcomponents within each MMDiT block). \item \sysname establishes a comprehensive, position-aware pruning and distillation framework for large-scale DMs, for the first time, by combining HPP, PWP, and SGDistill with INT4 quantisation that achieves 77.5-80.4\% memory reduction with minimal quality loss (3.2-4.8\% ours vs. 15.3-41.2\% degradation for prior works). \item An extensive user study with 85 participants demonstrates that \sysname significantly outperforms all the baselines (Fig.~\ref{fig:teaser}): KOALA and BK-SDM suffer from a substantial 44.0-52.2\% user-perceived quality degradation, and the SOTA small-scale DM, namely SANA-Sprint-1.6B, shows a 11.1-14.2\% drop.
+In contrast, \sysname observes a mere 4.8-5.3\% degradation. \end{myitemize}